swark-io/swark/README.md

 ## Requirements

 -   **GitHub Copilot**: Swark is integrated with GitHub Copilot to invoke LLM queries.
 Install it via [Visual Studio Marketplace](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot).
-Notice that GitHub Copilot now offers a free tier.
+Notice that **GitHub Copilot now offers a free tier**.
 -   **Mermaid Markdown Preview**: to preview the diagram in VS Code you can install the [Markdown Preview Mermaid Support](https://marketplace.visualstudio.com/items?itemName=bierner.markdown-mermaid) extension.
 Otherwise, you can use the provided links to open it in Mermaid Live Editor.

 ## Installation